willjsporter/CV/README.md

 #### Communication and teamwork

 - I am an excellent listener and pick up information and emotion from others naturally.
-- My previous job as an auditor was extrememly client-facing.
+- My previous job as an auditor was extremely client-facing.
 As such, I developed my communication skills by working with people in a wide range of different companies, at all levels.
 - I have found pair programming a great way of developing these skills.
 Sharing ideas equitably has its challenges but this has taught me the value of a different perspective.
 I would look to find a role with a chance for regular collaboration with others.

 #### Quick learner

 - During school and university I developed a proficiency at learning quickly while still in a holistic way.
 - Through professional exams in my role as an auditor, I solidified this.
 I learnt and applied challenging subject matter in exams and in my job.
 - I enjoy acting on feedback, either from others or through my own internal evaluation.
-Through reflecting on this feedback while removed from the situation I feel that I am able to improve as a developer and as a person.
+This approach enables me to improve myself as a developer and as a person.
+I'd like to work in an Agile organisation in order to be able to implement these practices.

 ## Education